-The Arkansas Department of Health completed a Source Water Vulnerability Assessment for the water utility in June 2000.
-The assessment, a requirement of the federal Safe Drinking Water Act, summarizes the potential for contamination of our sources of drinking water and can be used as a basis for developing a source water protection plan.
-Based on the various criteria of the assessment, our surface water sources have been determined to have medium to high susceptibility to contamination due to surrounding land uses.
+The Arkansas Department of Health has completed a Source Water Vulnerability Assessment for Central Arkansas Water.
+The assessment summarizes the potential for contamination of our sources of drinking water and can be used as a basis for developing a source water protection plan.
+Based on the various criteria of the assessment, our water sources have been determined to have a medium to high susceptibility to contamination.
+You may request a summary of the Source Water Vulnerability Assessment from our office.